OpenMORA/mora-base/README.md

     source [path to mora-base]/scripts/mora-setup.sh

-## Download MORA pkgs
+## Download & build MORA pkgs
 To download all publicly listed pkgs, simply run:

     mora-pull.py --all

-## Building pkgs

-Clone other MORA pkgs.
-Build them with:
+Build by calling CMake for each directory, or do it automatically with:

     mora-build.py               # Builds pkg at current dir mora-build.py sensors-pkg   # Builds specific pkg